ntustison/Histograms/Text/intro2.md

 T1-weighted MRI (e.g., [@Zhang:2001aa;@Ashburner:2005aa;@Avants:2011aa]) where
-the well-known relative intensities of major tissue types (i.e., cerebrospinal fluid (CSF), gray matter (GM), and white matter (WM)), which characteristically correspond to visible histogram peaks, as landmarks to determine the nonlinear intensity mapping (i.e., 1-D piecewise affine mapping) between structural features found within the histograms themselves (e.g., peaks and valleys) [@Nyul:1999aa;@Nyul:2000aa].
+the well-known relative intensities of major tissue types (i.e., cerebrospinal fluid (CSF), gray matter (GM), and white matter (WM)), which characteristically correspond to visible histogram peaks, are used as landmarks to determine the nonlinear intensity mapping (i.e., 1-D piecewise affine mapping) between structural features found within the histograms themselves (e.g., peaks and valleys) [@Nyul:1999aa;@Nyul:2000aa].
 However, in hyperpolarized gas imaging of the